leeandy0822/ICL_controller/README.md

 $ roslaunch rotors_gazebo optimal_transportation.launch (Optimized Formation)
 ```
 2. press the start button of the gazebo world after 15 seconds (To allow the UAV attach to the payload)
-3. If you run the Even formation world, change SELECT_POSITION_MODE in the matlab main.c to MODE_NORMAL to allow better gain
+3. If you run the Even formation world, change SELECT_POSITION_MODE in the matlab main.m to MODE_NORMAL to allow better gain
 ![](https://hackmd.io/_uploads/H1mEqQHZp.png =350x120)
 4. run MATLAB main.c